CCBDA-UPC/Assignments-2025/Lab05.md

 Following the tasks detailed above you have deployed a web application that uses some AWS services and is able to run in a Docker container.
 By following lab session 6 we will put the web application to run in the cloud.
-But before let's reconsider what we have done and match it with the guidelines of the [twelve-factor app](https://12factor.net/) methodology.
+But before, let's go through what we have done so far and match it with the guidelines of the [twelve-factor app](https://12factor.net/) methodology.
 You'll be reviewing them again at the end of lab session 6 to compare the evolution.

 The [twelve-factor app](https://12factor.net/) is a methodology for building software-as-a-service apps that: